Troy Leon Gregg

 Troy Leon Gregg (April 29, 1948 – July 29, 1980) was the first condemned individual whose death sentence was upheld by the United States Supreme Court after the Court's decision in Furman v.
-Georgia invalidated all previously enacted death penalty laws in the United States.
-He later participated in the first successful escape from a Georgia death row, but was killed later that night, aged 32.
-His own murder remains officially unsolved.
+Georgia invalidated all previous capital punishment laws in the United States.
+Gregg participated in the first successful escape from Reidsville State Prison's death row with three other death row inmates in 1980, but was killed later that night during a bar fight.

 Biography

 Gregg was convicted of murdering Fred Edward Simmons and Bob Durwood Moore in order to rob them.
 The victims had given him and another man, Dennis Weaver, a ride when they were hitchhiking; Gregg admitted to shooting them, robbing them and stealing their car.
 The crime occurred on November 21, 1973.

 In Gregg v.
 Georgia, the Supreme Court held by a 7–2 majority that the State of Georgia could constitutionally put Gregg to death; Georgia, in common with Texas and Florida, had instituted a death penalty statute requiring a separate bifurcated trial proceeding to determine punishment in a capital case after the establishment of guilt, establishing a list of aggravating circumstances that must be present to consider a death penalty, and providing for review by the State Supreme Court.
 It also allowed for consideration of mitigating circumstances; on the same day, the Court, whose primary concern was racial bias in sentencing, rejected the North Carolina and Louisiana death penalty statutes for failure to allow for mitigating circumstances to be considered in sentencing.